mixxxdj/manual/source/chapters/user_interface.rst

 This will automatically select the Compact deck (underlined and bolded).
 If you wish to change to a different deck size, you can choose FULL or Mini.

 The FULL deck (which is similar in all skins) will show the :ref:`interface-vc-mode` and Key controls at the top of the deck section and then the :ref:`interface-hotcues`, :ref:`interface-intro-outro`, :ref:`interface-looping` at the bottom.
-The Compact deck will shrink the :ref:`interface-playback` and shift the :ref:`interface-vc-mode` to the bottom of deck.
-The :ref:`interface-hotcues`, rate adjust buttons, :ref:`interface-intro-outro` :ref:`interface-looping` are not shown in the compact deck.
+The Compact deck has a reduced set of controls for when you don't need all of them on screen, for example when they're also accessible from your controller.
+Reverse is removed from the :ref:`interface-playback`, and the :ref:`interface-hotcues`, :ref:`interface-intro-outro`, :ref:`interface-looping` and rate adjust buttons are not shown.
 The mini deck is of a much smaller size and shows only the waveform and the :ref:`interface-track-info`.
 You can also use minimal decks with the maximized library.

 .. hint:: Hiding the mixer will by default switch to the compact decks.